andres20980/kasten-docs/docs/multicluster.md

 will by default have click through disabled.
 If clicking through into the secondary cluster is required, then the ingress URL of the secondary cluster must be configured.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_multicluster_reference_api_distribution.md
+## Distributions API
+- Concepts
+- Getting Started
+- How-Tos
+- References
+Multi-Cluster API Reference
+Distributions API
+RBAC Reference
+- Multi-Cluster API Reference
+Distributions API
+- Distributions API
+- RBAC Reference
+- Known Limitations
+- Upgrading
+-
+- Veeam Kasten Multi-Cluster Manager
+- References
+- Multi-Cluster API Reference
+A Distribution is a custom resource (CR) that is used to distribute Global Resources to clusters in a Multi-Cluster setup.
+Additional information can be found on the Distributions page and the Global Resources page.
+### Example Distribution Operations
+### Create Distribution
+The following example illustrates how to create a distribution that distributes a global policy and corresponding profile.
+The distribution and global resources are all defined in the kasten-io-mc namespace.
+Note
+Although secrets may be added to a distribution as well, secrets referenced by a profile will be automatically discovered and distributed with the profile.
+### Distribution API Type
+The following is a complete specification of the Distribution CR.
+© Copyright 2017-2024, Kasten, Inc.